-At Form Energy, we live and breathe energy storage, so we’re naturally interested in what these new studies mean for batteries and beyond.
 What follows is our summary of the implications of these studies for the energy storage industry, complemented by our original analysis.

 Sepulveda et al. conclude that storage technologies with energy capacity capex costs less than $20 per kilowatt-hour can save billions in electricity costs relative to systems with only renewables, lithium-ion, and carbon capture, nuclear, or hydrogen.
-Furthermore, and relatedly, they also conclude in an analysis of Texas and the Northeast that storage technologies “exceeding 100 hours” in duration play the biggest role in reducing power system costs.
+Furthermore, they conclude that storage technologies “exceeding 100 hours” in duration play the biggest role in reducing power system costs.

 Can storage be “firm”?

-To understand what those conditions could look like in one of the focus regions of these recent studies, we analyzed 35 years of intermittent generator profiles from the solar and wind generation datasets used in the California Public Utilities Commission’s (CPUC) Integrated Resource Plan to determine what types of resources might be necessary to provide clean firm power in California.
+To understand what those conditions could look like in one of the focus regions of these recent studies, we analyzed 35 years of intermittent generator profiles from the solar and wind generation datasets used in the California Public Utilities Commission’s (CPUC) Integrated Resource Plan to determine what types of resources might be necessary to provide firm power in California.

 Our findings show that periods of low intermittent generation1 lasting between 50 and 100 hours occur fairly often (roughly once every two years) and that periods lasting from 100 to 150 hours occur roughly once every ten years.
 In one of the most severe of these events, which occurred in December 2010 and is shown in Figure 1 below, renewable output was well below expected levels for six days.